2020 RAM 2500 and 3500 American Pickups in Australia: What You Need to Know They’re among...

 Foot Mobilisation Techniques (FMT) is a manual therapeutic method that aims to naturally improve the position of the joints.
 The joints are taken through their natural motions to break up adhesions and restrictions, thereby allowing the body to naturally restore optimal biomechanics.

 TRIGENICS® is a neurological muscle assessment, treatment and training system which reprograms the way the brain communicates with the body.
-Principal Sports Podiatrist and Director for Footwork Podiatry, Mark Lin is the first Podiatrist in Australia to be trained and specialised in this unique neuro-muscular treatment system.
+Principal Sports Podiatrist and Director of The Footwork Clinic, Mark Lin is the first Podiatrist in Australia to be trained and specialised in this unique neuro-muscular treatment system.

-Footwork Podiatry offers advanced manual therapies and alternative solutions to common problems of the foot and lower limb, employing a range of unique hands-on treatment techniques that are non-invasive, gentle and safe for young children.
+The Footwork Clinic offers advanced manual therapies and alternative solutions to common problems of the foot and lower limb, employing a range of unique hands-on treatment techniques that are non-invasive, gentle and safe for young children.

 The information contained in this guide is provided in good faith and is not intended to be nor is it to be used as a substitute for any sort of professional, medical or podiatric advice.
 An accurate diagnosis can only be made following personal consultation with a podiatrist.
 Any users should always seek the advice of their podiatrist, or other qualified healthcare providers before commencing any treatment.